tell-k/vim-browsereload-mac/README.rst

 Settings
 =====================

-after reloading the browser, change the focus to "Terminal" apps.
+after reload browser. forcus "Terminal" apps.

-if you want to change the focus to other application, change variables "g:returnApps" to your appliation.
+if you want to change fourcus application, change variables "g:returnApps" to your appliation.

 ::

- "change this variable
+ "change this variables
  let g:returnApp = "Terminal"

 if you want to stop returnApp,